imdariusburgan/frogger-clone-arcade-game/README.md

 5. Once your score has reached 30, you will win the game.
 6. But beware, getting hit by a bug will reduce your score.

+## How to add or remove enemies
+1. Add enemies by adding this line (fill in the placeholder text with numbers) after line 126 in js/app.js -> ```const uniqueNamePlaceholder = new Enemy(starting horizontal location placeholder, starting vertical location placeholder (choose 60, 145, or 225), enemy movement speed placeholder ); ``` Then add the variable's unique name to the allEnemies array.
+2. Remove enemies by deleting an enemy variable and removing the matching variable from the 'allEnemies' array.

 ## Resources
 1. The code for the 'congratulations, you win' modal was taken from [https://github.com/imdariusburgan/memory-card-game](https://github.com/imdariusburgan/memory-card-game)
 2. I used the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/abs) to find 'Math.abs()' which allowed me to accurately judge when a player collided with a bug.